Description

 $request->cookie();

-If the request does not contain cookie parameters, it returns an empty array.
+If there are no cookies, it returns an empty array.

 $request->cookie('name');